resuite/retend/README.md

 }
 ```

-## Why Grenade?
+## Why This Library?

-Grenade provides a lightweight alternative to larger frameworks, offering a familiar React-like syntax with built-in routing capabilities.
+This library provides a lightweight alternative to larger frameworks, offering a familiar React-like syntax with built-in routing capabilities.
 It's perfect for developers who want the flexibility of JSX and powerful routing without the overhead of a full framework.

 ## License